 · Other home learning will be set as required, but I would strongly recommend lots of times tables practice (Times Table Rock Stars) and reading and comprehension if you would like to do more.

-· Home learning diaries will need to go between home and school daily so please check them regularly and feel free to use this as a method to communicate with me if need be.
+· Home learning diaries will need to go between home and school daily so please check them regularly and feel free to use this as a method to communicate with me, if needs be.

 'Working together to be the best we can.'